elliotdickison/js-app-starter/README.md

 # React Boilerplate

-This is a template for react web applications.
+This is a template for isomorphic react web applications.
 This is very much a work in progress.
 I'm also not necessarily recommending this setup.
-I'm still learning many of these tools and don't know how I feel about all of them yet.
+I'm still learning many of these tools and don't know how I feel about all of them yet*.

+* Except for React and Redux, which are the cat's pajamas, the bee's knees, and the future of the web.

 # Setup